Average Residency Salary by Location and Post-Graduate Year (PGY)

 Can Residents Negotiate Salary Increases?

-Unlike physicians, residents usually cannot negotiate salary increases.
+Unlike physicians, residents typically cannot negotiate salary increases.
 The Match is legally binding, so once you match into a program, you automatically agree to whatever they’re offering.
-Institutions almost always set standard resident salaries, and you don’t have the patient care experience to leverage any bargaining power.
+Institutions almost always set standard resident salaries, and you generally don’t have the patient care experience to leverage any bargaining power.

-If more medical residents unionize, they would have greater collective bargaining power, potentially leading to more effective negotiations for salary increases.
-Unions have already helped residents secure higher compensation that reflects the cost of living and inflation while also addressing long work hours and other workplace concerns.
+If more residents unionize, they’d have more collective bargaining power, potentially leading to more salary increase negotiations.
+Unions have already helped residents secure higher compensation that reflects the cost of living and inflation, while addressing long work hours and other workplace concerns.

 However, hospitals are likely to resist further changes like this, citing budget constraints, which could lead to tougher negotiations and less friendly relations between residents and hospital administrations.